pydantic/pydantic/docs/usage/models.md

 ### Nested attributes

-When using attributes to parse models, Model instances will be created from both top level attributes and deeper-nested attributes as appropriate.
+When using attributes to parse models, model instances will be created from both top-level attributes and deeper-nested attributes as appropriate.

 Here is an example demonstrating the principle: